Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 Evergreens are part and parcel of German forests — and their language.
 Wald, the German term for forest, or Baum (tree), are words that crop up in many everyday German sayings and phrases.
+To underline Arbor Day, which is celebrated on the last Friday in April every year, we've collected a few.

 Some expressions are self-explanatory, like not seeing the forest for the trees.
 Others, like "einen Ast lachen" (literally, laugh a branch), which means to be convulsed with laughter, and "Süssholz raspeln" (literally, grating licorice root), which means sweet-talking someone, may sound a bit odd to non-native ears.